 Answer:

-The femur/acetabulum possesses ball and socket joints.
+The femur/acetabulum form ball and socket joints.

 Q9.
 Name the type of joint between the following:-